Why do I have to say 9-1-1 when I’m calling 9-1-1 from a cell phone?

 Calls to 9-1-1 from cell phones are predominantly how they are received.
 Use of landline phones are on the decline.
 Pocket dialing to 9-1-1 remains an issue as mobile devices placed in pockets or purses inadvertently dial 9-1-1, thus creating the need for 9-1-1 calltakers to verify if there is an actual emergency.
 While education around pocket dialing 9-1-1 has been around for quite some time, it bears repeating.

-Should you have to call 9-1-1 in Multnomah County, press a key or say 9-1-1, you will be connected to a calltaker.
+Should you have to call 9-1-1 in Multnomah County, press any key or say 9-1-1, you will be connected to a calltaker.
 At this point, say your location and let the calltaker now you have an emergency.
-Remember that not all wireless 9-1-1 calls provide location information.
+Always know your location because not all wireless 9-1-1 calls provide location information.
 To get help quickly, be ready to answer the following questions:

 If using a phone without a service contract and the call is disconnected, you MUST redial 9-1-1!